 Cloud and mobile computing have made the traditional, perimeter-based cybersecurity model, once de rigueur in all enterprises of size, increasingly ineffective.

-Solutions designed to throw a cordon around an in-house data centre and on-premises users provide a poor defence against the vastly expanded attack surface these powerful and transformative technologies have created.
+Solutions designed to throw a cordon around an in-house data center and on-premises users provide a poor defence against the vastly expanded attack surface these powerful and transformative technologies have created.

 That's why the Security Operations Centre (SOC) now sits at the heart of the high-tech protection framework in a growing number of Australian enterprises.